 There are only a select few of no medical exam life insurance companies.
-They quite literally mean they will offer you life insurance coverage, and there is no medical of any kind in order to purchase it.
+They quite literally mean they will offer you life insurance coverage, and there is no medical exam of any kind in order to purchase it.

 This doesn’t mean you can still apply in bad health, it just means you can have your life insurance policy faster, and with much more convenience.